sarojbelbase/effintodos/README.md

 ## Introduction

 effintodos is a todo app that helps you complete your tasks like they are supposed to.
 It eliminates the typical ~~strikethrough~~ and checkbox styles.
 So like in the image above it does them in **post-it note** style.
-It is inspired from a youtube tutorial but developed furthur to fit both UI & UX in mind.
-It is intutive and simple to use bundleded in a SPA (Single-Page Applications) with the use of Vue framework.
+It is inspired from a youtube tutorial but developed further to fit both UI & UX in mind.
+It is intuitive and simple to use bundled in a SPA (Single-Page Applications) with the use of the Vue framework.

 ### Features